SrdjanJokic/SecDocs/Services/FTP.md

 # FTP Service

-Common Ports: 21, 22 (if through SSH)
+Common Ports: 21 TCP, 22 TCP (if through SSH)

 ## About